bio-guoda/preston/architecture.md

 2a5de79372318317a382ea9a2cef069780b852b01210ef59e06b640a3539cb5a  -
 ```

-On saving a Preston provenance log for the first time, Preston puts the content hash uri of that provenance log (e.g., hash://sha256/c253...) in a file with name hash://sha256/c253a5311a20c2fc082bf9bac87a1ec5eb6e4e51ff936e7be20c29c8e77dee55 (the query hash) into the statement (or relation,version) store.
-With this, on requesting content associated with hash://sha256/2a5de79372318317a382ea9a2cef069780b852b01210ef59e06b640a3539cb5a, the content hash uri of the first provenance log (i.e., hash://sha256/c253a5311a20c2fc082bf9bac87a1ec5eb6e4e51ff936e7be20c29c8e77dee55) is returned.
+On saving a Preston provenance log for the first time, Preston puts the content hash uri of that provenance log (e.g., ```hash://sha256/c253...```) in a file with name ```hash://sha256/c253a5311a20c2fc082bf9bac87a1ec5eb6e4e51ff936e7be20c29c8e77dee55``` (the query hash) into the statement (or relation,version) store.
+With this, on requesting content associated with ```hash://sha256/2a5de79372318317a382ea9a2cef069780b852b01210ef59e06b640a3539cb5a```, the content hash uri of the first provenance log (i.e., ```hash://sha256/c253a5311a20c2fc082bf9bac87a1ec5eb6e4e51ff936e7be20c29c8e77dee55```) is returned.
 The content of the first version can now be retrieved via the content store.
+This means that the first provenance log version of any Preston observatory can be retrieved by resolving ```hash://sha256/a21d81acb039ca8daa013b4eebe52d5eda4f23d29c95d0f04888583ca5c8af4e``` .
+In order words, if a hash ```a21d81acb039ca8daa013b4eebe52d5eda4f23d29c95d0f04888583ca5c8af4e``` is found anywhere in a data archive, the chances are pretty high that the archive is a contains Preston provenance logs.

 The next version in the provenance history can be retrieved using: